Using Single Sign-on (SSO) Services with Heroku, for End Users

 Upgrading your existing Heroku account authentication to SSO

 Users that have a Heroku account under their work email will be invited to upgrade their authentication mechanism to SSO at a URL supplied by the company’s identity admin.
 The upgrade process for the account will change the Heroku login to use the company’s IdP.
 This gives the company authentication control over the account.
-The Heroku account email domain must be the same as the company email domain.

 After users have elected to upgrade to SSO, they can no longer log in with personal credentials.
 They must use SSO.
 Before upgrading to SSO, users are advised to transfer any personal apps to a different (personal) Heroku account.
 Users who decline or postpone the upgrade process can re-initiate and join SSO at anytime by navigating to the SSO links.